usman-u/py-mcast/README.md

 ## Usage

-* Assuming a multicast capable network (PIM, IGMP, etc) is in configured:
+* Assuming a multicast capable network (PIM, IGMP, etc) is configured correctly:
-  * On the publisher, run `python3 py-mcast.py publish`
+  * On the publisher, run: `python3 py-mcast.py publish -addr 239.1.1.1 -p 10000`
-  * And on the subscribers, run `python3 py-mcast.py subscribe`
+  * And on the subscribers, run: `python3 py-mcast.py subscribe -addr 239.1.1.1 -p 10000`

+  * Multiple publisher/subscribers can run on the same host, but each publisher/subscriber must have a unique UDP port number.

 * Mcast group, port, ttl, interval and the message can be changed using the CLI arguments, remember to reflect change on both ends.